 Many classic poses start sitting or kneeling.
 Being on the ground but still holding the balance in restriction is a challenge in itself.
+By combining the upper and lower body, we can create different sensations and pick how much we want to challenge in the body.

 The goal of this week is to explore a variety of sitting and kneeling positions and adapt them to the person being tied.